Donate

 Schools can decide exactly how they teach RSE and RE (for example, which lesson plans they use), but the guidance sets out the key information that pupils should be taught.
 At secondary level, all schools must teach about sexual orientation and gender identity.
 At primary level, all schools must teach about different family types, which can include LGBTQ+ families.

-What do the new guidelines on Relationships and Sex Education actually say, and what’s the difference for primary and secondary schools?
+What do the guidelines on Relationships and Sex Education actually say, and what’s the difference for primary and secondary schools?

 For secondary schools the guidance states that: